 Minnesota Casino and Card Room Gaming

 In 1984, the ownership or possession of video gaming machines to play games of chance (excluding poker) was legalized, but not for gambling on them.
-In 1985, a bill which would have allowed a casino in Ely was rejected.
+In 1985, a bill that would have allowed a casino in Ely was rejected.
 In 1990, the legislature made electronic gaming terminals illegal.

 In 1999, the legislature passed a bill (HF1825, Chapter 206) that permitted card clubs to offer unbanked card games at licensed racetrack facilities.
 Unbanked card games are played against other players and not against the house.
 Track revenue would come not from a house percentage, as in blackjack, but from table rental and a percentage of bets.
 Card clubs were limited to 50 tables for playing live card games, with the exception of one tournament each year of up to 14 days, and limited betting to $15 on an opening bet and $30 on raises.
-Proponents of the legislation maintained that with the rejection of offtrack betting by voters and no legislative action to place VLTs at racetracks, the horse industry needed another option to augment purses.
+Proponents of the legislation maintained that with voters' rejection of offtrack betting and no legislative action to place VLTs at racetracks, the horse industry needed another option to augment purses.
 Canterbury Downs, the only racetrack at the time, opened its card club in April 2000.
 By 2003, the card club was contributing over one-fourth of the total revenue to the Minnesota breeder's fund.

 In the early 2000s, several bills were proposed to legalize VLTs.
 One bill provided for county-licensed casinos, and another wanted to establish a state casino at the Minneapolis-St. Paul International Airport.
 Even though these bills were unsuccessful, it became clear that the idea of state-operated or state-licensed gaming competition for tribal casinos was gaining momentum.